AlexNisnevich/untrusted/solutions/14_crispsContest.md

 ```

 ## Jhack (giacgbj)
+*Note: this solution no longer works as of version 1.2 of this level.*

 Let's call the cells from the top to the bottom and from left to right 1,2,3,4,5,6,7,8 and the one in which the player starts C:
  * C -> 3